 Delhi violence: HC asks police to file report on rehabilitation measures for victims

-The court listed the matter for further hearing on April 30 Delhi government standing counsel (criminal) Rahul Mehra informed the court about rumours that were being spread on Sunday evening about riots breaking out in other areas of the national capital.
+The court listed the matter for further hearing on April 30 Delhi government standing counsel (criminal) Rahul Mehra informed the court about the rumours spread on Sunday evening about riots breaking out in other areas of the national capital and added that the police was doing a good job in tackling such rumours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)